nurul3101/dev-notes/Docker-Kubernetes.md

 `docker commit -c 'CMD ["redis-server"]' [container_id]` will create a new image from the existing container.

-alpine word in docker community ususally means it has the v=bare minimums required and no additional programs installed in the image.
+alpine word in docker community ususally means it has the bare minimums required and no additional programs installed in the image.

 By default none of the files in the project directory is available to container.
 For copying the files we use